Andreas Pavias: Early life

 He was an art teacher he primarily taught icon painting.
 Records indicate in 1482 Angelo Pitzamanos's father signed a contract with Pavias to teach his son painting for five years.
 Pavias was considerably wealthy.
 Another document shows him purchasing selling and renting houses in Heraklion during the years 1482, 1483, 1486, and 1491.
 On October 24, 1492, he signed a five-year contract with Manousos Koukou to teach his son painting for five years.

-Catholic Bishop Giovanni Battista Lagni commissioned a painting called Pieta (Lamentation of Christ) from Pavias between 1493-1505.
+Catholic bishop Giovanni Battista Lagni commissioned a painting called Pieta (Lamentation of Christ) from Pavias between 1493 and 1505.
 The painting is currently in Rossano.
 On May 23, 1499, he signed a contract to teach Niccolo da Napoli painting for three years.
 Around the same period, he agreed to teach John Ploraio painting.
 On November 19, 1499, he signed a contract to teach a Jew named Aquilo Souloum.
 He agreed to teach her son painting, reading and writing for eight years.
 Around the same period, Pavias made out a will leaving his adoptive daughter Agnes a huge fortune.
 He gave her 500 iperpira, 10 gold doukata.
 Enough money to purchase a house in Chandaka (Heraklion) at that time.
 He also gave her gold, silver, gems, clothing, and jewelry.